 What to Expect

-Andrew Sullivan, a prolific and pioneering blogger, claimed that if you are not posting at the very least twice a day, and really more like four times a day, you are not really blogging.
+Andrew Sullivan, a prolific and pioneering blogger, has claimed that if you are not posting at the very least twice a day, and really more like four times a day, you are not really blogging.
 By that standard, I am not really blogging.
 But that’s okay since I am not really being paid to blog.
-I do try to post at least two to three times a week; sometimes I post more often, more recently less so.
+I do try to post at least two to three times a week; sometimes I post more often, more recently, less so.

 If you leave a comment, I’ll do my best to respond, but sometimes other commitments get in the way and it may take me a while to check in; sometimes I’m not able to respond at all.
-Don’t worry, you are most likely not being ignored.
+Don’t worry, you are most likely not being intentionally ignored.